Ancurio/mkxp/README.md

 ## Configuration

-mkxp reads configuration data from the file "mkxp.conf" contained in the current directory.
+mkxp reads configuration data from the file "mkxp.conf".
 The format is ini-style.
 Do *not* use quotes around file paths (spaces won't break).
 Lines starting with '#' are comments.
 See 'mkxp.conf.sample' for a list of accepted entries.

 ## Midi music (*ALPHA STATUS*)